bmd007/wonderland/README.md

 ## ToDo:
     * rename wonder-matcher to dance-partner-finder or dance-partner-matcher .... names in the match making stack are not mature enough!
+    * refactor Consumed/Produced management in kafka stream applications.
+Use Kafka classes rather than yours.
     * add websocket to the flutter app for chatting.
 Matched users wants to be able to chat with each other`
     * upgrade elastic search stack to 7 and higher
     * add authorization/authentication checks (resource server in OAuath2 world) (and connect it to google) in API gateway